Index: Fall in New York: What to do and What to see

 The main event of the month is Thanksgiving Day - Thanksgiving with the Macy's Parade, balloons with floats and the incredible show that takes place in front of New York's Macy Department Store in Heralds’ Square.
 Of course, I recommend watching the parade, but also walking in the early morning around the floats to check out the preparation and release of the balloons from their nets, go to 79th street and Central Park West in the early morning, the show is unique and you will not want to miss it!

-- New York Marathon like every year, is held on the first Sunday of November, so this year will be on November 4th.
+- New York Marathon like every year, is held on the first Sunday of November.
 To see it, just find a spot along the streets, choose the best spot and have fun cheering for the runners.

-- November 22nd, we celebrate Thanksgiving, you might be interested in reading more on, How to Celebrate Thanksgiving Day in New York.
+- The fourth Thursday of November, we celebrate Thanksgiving, you might be interested in reading more on, How to Celebrate Thanksgiving Day in New York.

 - Do you love Shopping?
 Then, Black Friday is your day in New York, the day after Thanksgiving we have Black Friday, the stores are super crowded and discounts reach up to 70% OFF!